Best CD Rates Compared: Every Term From 3 Months to 5 Years

 → Flat vs last month

-The Rate Environment: April 2026
+The Rate Environment: May 2026

 Recommendation for most savers: Consider a CD ladder with deposits split across 6-month, 1-year, and 2-year terms.
 This balances rate-locking with regular access to some of your money.
 See the CD ladder strategy guide for a step-by-step worked example.